-The Voice Awards program provides a unique opportunity to educate the general public about mental health and substance use disorders and change how they understand and accept people with behavioral health problems.
+The Voice Awards program provides a unique opportunity to educate the general public about mental and substance use disorders and change how they understand and accept people with behavioral health problems.

 American Counseling Association